b3r8/robust-greedy-maxcut/README.md

-# Robust greedy algorithms for the Max-Cut relaxation
+# Fast and Provable Greedy Algorithms for the Max-Cut Relaxation
 ![Toy graph example B7](/imgs/B7_graph.png)

-This is the accompanying code for the paper .
-In this work we propose an efficient, robust and greedy algorithm for the Max-Cut relaxation.
-Analysis of the algorithm demonstrate that it always converges to global optimum.
-The algorithm is robust to random and adversarial initial matrix solution and to random values $r$ of interpolation (see paper).
+This is the accompanying code for the paper "Fast and Provable Greedy Algorithms for the Max-Cut Relaxation".
+In this work we propose simple and provable, fast greedy algorithms to solve the semidefinite programming relaxation proposed by Goemans and Williamson.

+Analysis of the algorithm demonstrate that it always converges to the global optimum.
+Cuts found by the algorithms are monotonically non-decreasing, and will keep improving until no improvement can be made.
+The C++ implementation of algorithm 2 (low rank) can solve the Max-Cut relaxation for graphs with thousands of nodes in a matter of seconds in a desktop machine.

 Empirical results, which can be replicated with this implementation, supports our claims.

 If you find this work useful please cite,